 The ETF return calculator is a derivative of the stock return calculator.
 Much of the features are the same, but (especially for smaller funds) the dividend data might be off.

-The tool uses the IEX Cloud API for price and dividend data.
-IEX isn’t free, so we have some very modest limits in place:
+The tool uses the Tiingo API for price and dividend data.
+Tiingo isn't free, so we have some very modest limits in place:

-- ETF data may be up to 7 trading days old.
-Note: weekend refreshes and market holidays might mean this is over 7 ‘actual’ days’.
+- ETF and CEF data may be up to 7 trading days old.
+Note: weekend refreshes and market holidays might mean this is over 7 'actual' days'.